AWS CloudFormation Best Practices for Production Infrastructure

 CloudFormation is the native infrastructure-as-code service for AWS.
 Every AWS resource that can be created through the console or CLI can be defined in a CloudFormation template and deployed as a stack.
 For organizations committed to AWS, CloudFormation provides the deepest integration — same-day support for new services, native drift detection, and stack-level rollback that no third-party tool can match.

 But CloudFormation’s power comes with complexity.
 Poorly organized stacks become unmanageable.
 Missing deletion policies destroy data.
 Untested changes break production.
-This guide covers the practices that make CloudFormation deployments safe and maintainable.
+This guide covers the practices that make CloudFormation deployments safe and maintainable, now updated for the June 2026 deployment model changes.

 For a comparison with other IaC tools, see our Terraform vs AWS CDK decision guide.